 Active sitting for function is a subconscious or inherent human characteristic.
 Human beings naturally carry the knowledge of this seated posture in the mid-brain’s memory bank.
 This motor skill emerges through experiences of seated task demands throughout motor development, and becomes part of us as a subconscious postural behavior.

 Now this is assuming that a child has been correctly positioned for function, but what about wheelchairs and 90/90/90 positioning?
-Check back next week for the next post in the sequence: Pediatric Adaptive Seating Benefits: Doing Away with Passive Seating and Symmetrical Posturing
+Learn more in the next post: Pediatric Adaptive Seating Benefits: Doing Away with Passive Seating.

 Back to Top